 Most people think that for cooking you have to ignite the charcoal, this is false, you only want the charcoal to get bright red so it dissipates heat which you will use for cooking.
 Believe it or not but charcoal doesn’t actually burn that well without some help like lighter fluid or you blowing air constantly on it, and if you do not believe me, then go ahead and try to start a fire with only paper and charcoal, and make sure you time yourself how long did it take for you to reach for the lighter fluid.

 If you are planning to use charcoal for heating during the wintertime, then you would be better off using a generator instead, for more information check out my recent article 3000 watt generator what will it run ( Top 25 Items ).

 Your main goal when storing charcoal is to prevent it from getting wet and most importantly away from an open flame, especially if you are storing it indoors.
 A lot of people will tell you that you should put the charcoal in a ziplock bag and in a waterproof container, although this is a good idea if you want to flood your basement but other than that it is fairly pointless.
 I personally use the bag in which the charcoal came and if I have opened it up then I will place it in a large garbage bag and tie a knot on its end.

 Only a couple of centuries ago, a lot of people have been using charcoal to brush their teeth with, although they did only use their fingers to wash their teeth, but it was still better than nothing.
 You have probably seen some teeth whitening products that contain activated charcoal.
-Generally speaking, the activated charcoal is used because it is abrasive and some people consider it being better than the silica which is in some tooth whitening products.
+Generally speaking, activated charcoal is used because it is abrasive and some people consider it to be better than the silica which is in some tooth whitening products.